eelstork/L3/Doc/Activ-Data/About model migrations.md

 We have an Ability object and rename the "rank" variable to "score".
 Upon reading the rank value is lost and an error occurs.
 However at this point, with Model we're already halfway into reading the object, therefore the object is compromised... which is a lesser evil.

+## Avoiding data loss

+(1) When an error occurs upon reading the XML, the error is logged; thereafter no writes will occur.
+(2) Orphaned elements cause an error

+## Ignoring data loss

+When building a model, in early stages we do not care about test data.
+For these cases "ignoreReadErrors" is provided.
+Checking this flag will cause reads to muddle through.
+In this case we still read the XML on a best effort basis.

+## Recovering orphaned data

+The first method consists in just editing the XML; currently this is possible, however it is rather cumbersome, since all we have is a one-liner field.

+Still, with a text editor, the YAML-embedded XML is not especially hard to read.